-The flotation separation mainly refers to froth flotation, which is based on the difference in physical and chemical properties of the surface of minerals, using the buoyancy of bubbles in the ore pulp to achieve separation.
+Flotation separation mainly refers to froth flotation, which is based on the difference in physical and chemical properties of the surface of minerals, using the buoyancy of bubbles in the pulp to achieve separation.

-The basic process of flotation separation mainly includes: (1) Grind the ore finely to dissociate useful minerals from gangue minerals; (2) Adjust the ore pulp and add flotation agents; (3) Flotation processing; (4) Handle the product (do the filtering, concentrating, or drying).
+The flotation separation process mainly includes: (1) Grind the ore finely by the ball mill or rod mill to dissociate useful minerals from gangue minerals.
+(2) Separate the ore by the flotation machine.
+Adjust the ore pulp and add flotation reagents.
+(3) Do the flotation processing.
+(4) Filter, concentrate or dry the product.

-1. It is the most widely used and most effective beneficiation method for the separation of fine-grained and particulate minerals;
+- It is the most widely used and most effective beneficiation method for the separation of fine-grained and particulate minerals.

-2. It occupies an important position in various beneficiation methods, with a wide range of applications, and can process non-ferrous metal, non-metal and ferrous metal minerals;
+- It occupies an important position in various beneficiation methods, with a wide range of applications.
+It can process non-ferrous metal, non-metal and ferrous metal minerals.

-3. Compared with other beneficiation methods, flotation separation is more efficient.
-Low-grade raw ore can be separated into a high-grade concentrate so that the mineral resources can be fully utilized.
-For the fine-grained disseminated ore, flotation separation is particularly effective.
-It solves many problems of the recovery of useful components from fine-grained mineral particles, thereby having a high recovery rate.
+- Compared with gravity separation and magnetic separation, flotation separation is more efficient to beneficiate ores, especially the fine-grained disseminated ores.
+Low-grade raw ore can be separated into a high-grade concentrate.
+It solves the problem of the recovery of useful components from fine-grained mineral particles, thereby having a high recovery rate.

-The criterion for judging the mineral floatability is mineral wettability.
+The criterion for judging mineral floatability is mineral wettability.

 The preferential adsorption, preferential dissociation, and lattice substitution of ions can charge the mineral surface in the ore pulp, which can affect the floatability of some minerals.

-1. For the Oxide minerals and silicates, such as goethite, corundum and quartz, the surface electrical property will greatly affect the floatability.
+- For the Oxide minerals and silicates, such as goethite, corundum, and quartz, the surface electrical property will greatly affect the floatability.
 It lies in that these minerals will have electrostatic adsorption with collectors.
 The symbols of surface electrical property are related to the pH value of the ore pulp.

-2. For the sulfide minerals, such as copper, lead and zinc, collected with xanthate, the surface electrical property has little or no effect on the floatability.
+- For the sulfide minerals, such as copper, lead, and zinc, collected with xanthate, the surface electrical property has little or no effect on the floatability.
 That's because the action of xanthate with minerals mainly depends on the chemical affinity rather than the electrostatic force.

-- Ion exchange adsorption: The reagent is absorbed on the mineral surface when the certain ion in the ore pulp has an equivalent exchange with another ion of mineral surface that has the same charge sign;
+- Ion exchange adsorption: The reagent is absorbed on the mineral surface when the certain ion in the ore pulp has an equivalent exchange with another ion on mineral surface that has the same charge sign.

 - Specific adsorption: The mineral surface has a special affinity for a certain component in the slurry to produce adsorption.

-Research and experiments have shown that some sulfide minerals will have a better floatability after being slightly oxidized within a certain limit.
-However, if they are over oxidized, the floatability will decrease.
+Research shows that some sulfide minerals have better floatability after being slightly oxidized.
+However, if they are over-oxidized, the floatability will decrease.

-To control the oxidation degree of minerals and adjust the floatability, some measures should be taken:
+How to control the minerals' oxidation degree and adjust the floatability?

-1. Adjust the speed of slurry agitation and control the flotation time.
-It has been proven that the speed of air agitation and duration are the important factors for controlling the oxidation degree of minerals;
+- Adjust the speed of slurry agitation and control the flotation time.
+It is proven that the speed of air agitation and duration are important for controlling the oxidation degree of minerals.

-2. Adjust the aeration of pulp tank and flotation machine;
+- Adjust the aeration of the pulp tank and flotation machine.

-3. Adjust the pH value of the ore pulp;
+- Adjust the pH value of the ore pulp.

-4. Add the oxidant or reductant to promote or inhibit the oxidation of mineral surface.
+- Add the oxidant or reductant to promote or inhibit the oxidation of the mineral surface.

 Its principle is to add the flocculant into the suspension that contains two or more compositions.
 The flocculant is selectively adsorbed on the surface of a certain mineral composition to promote its flocculation and sedimentation.
-The remaining compositions still maintain a stable dispersion state to achieve the purpose of separation.
+The remaining compositions still maintain a stable dispersion state to achieve the mineral separation.